madetech/productionisation/context-and-compliance/05-Pipeline.md

 #### Context & justification

 This is to ensure the team is aware of the CD pipeline process.
-In addition, defining your pipeline steps in code gives developers the access to more configuration options opposed to a web interface.
+In addition, defining your pipeline steps in code can sometimes give developers the access to more configuration options opposed to a web interface (_note_: this is not always the case).
 This can also be versioned, audited as well as allowing review of build pipelines.
+Hence, everyone is aware of the pipeline process as it is in one place.

 #### Compliance